Skip to content

 Download Visual | Modify in YCharts

 More recently, equities began an extended downtrend at the very start of 2022, along with slightly negative GDP growth in the first half of the year.
-No official recession occurred in 2022, but as the probability of one continues to increase, investors will be watching out for equity declines as warnings of a possible economic contraction grow, even as stocks trend higher.
+No official recession occurred in 2022, but as the probability of one remains heightened, investors will be watching for equity declines as warnings of a possible economic contraction grow, even as stocks trend higher.

 Download Visual | Modify in YCharts